Meet Our Oregon Zoo Elephants

 “There is mystery behind that masked gray visage, an ancient life force, delicate and mighty, awesome and enchanted, commanding the silence ordinarily reserved for mountain peaks, great ﬁres, and the sea.”

 The Tree Where Man Was Born

 Packy was the largest and oldest elephant in the herd and weighed in at 12,500 pounds, though his weight fluctuated due to various issues, including reactions to drug treatments.
 He was born to Thonglaw and Belle, on April 14, 1962 at the Oregon Zoo and was the first elephant born in the Western Hemisphere in 44 years.
 Packy sired 7 calves, including Rama.
 Packy, due to some aggression issues that he exhibited towards the other elephants, he spent most of his life alone at the zoo.
 In 2014, Packy became infected with TB and began treatment with TB drugs and was isolated in quarantine.
 In September of 2016, he was redigagnosed with an active strain of TB.
-The Zoo staff admit they have no idea how to cure his disease and he will remain in quarantine most likely for the rest of his life.
+The Zoo staff admitted they had no idea how to cure his disease and he remained in quarantine until he was zoothanized on Feb.
+9, 2017.